moshiur1412/ECClaimApplication/readme.md

 - Personal email processing within the mail notification system.
 - Refresh the authentication token when it will be expired.
 - Refactoring coding standard with live data loaded.
-- Testing plan implements with PHPUnit tools.
+- The testing plan implements with PHPUnit tools.

 ## How to run the System